 Payments not received by these dates will result in the cancellation of registration.
 It is the student’s responsibility to verify that Financial Aid awards are in order or to make other payment arrangements with the Cashiers and Students Accounts Office.
 Students should contact the Cashiers and Student Accounts Office (336/334-5831) with any questions about tuition and fees or the payment process.
 Also see Late Registration Fee.

 Failure to Provide Immunization Records

-Students who have been admitted to UNCG are required by North Carolina State law to submit an immunization form with appropriate verification of immunizations.
-This form is supplied by the admitting office and must be satisfactorily completed and returned to Gove Student Health Center.
+Students who have been admitted to UNCG are required by North Carolina General Statute 130A to submit an immunization form with appropriate verification of immunizations.
+This form is supplied by the admitting office and must be satisfactorily completed and returned to UNCG Student Health Services.

-Failure to comply with this requirement within thirty calendar days from the first day of registration will result in the student’s being administratively withdrawn from the University.
+Failure to comply with this requirement will result in the student’s being administratively withdrawn from the University.

 This requirement applies to all students, regardless of whether they are part-time or full-time.
 Students subjected to an administrative withdrawal for failure to comply with medical clearance requirements are entitled to a refund, subject to the guidelines of the university’s Refund Policy.

 Course Withdrawal/Add Dates

 The course registration process occurs online through UNCGenie.
 See registration instructions for course withdrawal/add step-by-step assistance.
 Continuing students must obtain the advising code from the assigned academic advisor/unit.
 This advising code is used for making any registration adjustments throughout the semester in UNCGenie.